w4bo/AA2425-unibo-mldm/slides/cs-vocalization.md

 :::: {.columns}
-::: {.column width="70%"}
+::: {.column width="60%"}

-For instance, this can has been done in VOOL [@DBLP:conf/adbis/FranciaGGR22] by:
+For instance, this has been done in VOOL [@DBLP:conf/adbis/FranciaGGR22] by:

 1. applying existing ML techniques (modules) in a bag-of-task fashion,
 2. let each module compute its own insight (in a range that is shared by all modules)